PatrickLang/enhancements/keps/sig-windows/20190103-windows-node-support.md

       - readOnly root filesystem.
 Mapped volumes still support readOnly
       - Block device mapping
     - Termination Message - these require single file mappings
+    - HugePages
+    - Memory as the storage medium
 - CSI plugins, which require privileged containers
+- File system features like uui/guid, per-user Linux filesystem permissions, and read-only root filesystems
 - NFS based storage/volume support
 - Host networking is not available in Windows
+- ClusterFirstWithHostNet is not supported for DNS.
+Windows treats all names with a `.` as a FQDN and skips PQDN resolution
 - [Some parts of the V1 API](https://github.com/kubernetes/kubernetes/issues/70604)
+- Not all features of shared namespaces are supported.
+This is clarified in the API section below
+- The existing node problem detector is Linux-only and requires privileged containers.
+In general, we don’t expect these to be used on Windows because there’s no privileged support
 - Overlay networking support in Windows Server 1803 is not fully functional using the `win-overlay` CNI plugin.
 Specifically service IPs do not work on Windows nodes.
 This is currently specific to `win-overlay`; other CNI plugins (OVS, AzureCNI) work.
 Since Windows Server 1803 is not supported for GA, this is mostly not applicable.
 We left it here since it impacts beta

 ### Relevant resources/conversations